 Our business is highly dependent upon the successful and uninterrupted functioning of our information technology and telecommunications systems.
 We rely on these systems to process new and renewal business, provide customer service, administer and make payments on claims, facilitate collections, and, to automatically underwrite and administer the policies we write.
 EACCESS®, our main underwriting and policy administration system, includes the base systems for underwriting evaluation, quoting, rating, policy issuance and servicing, and endorsements.
 This system, along with our other systems, enables us to perform actuarial and other modeling functions necessary for underwriting and rate development.
-The failure of any of our systems, including due to a natural catastrophe, or the termination of any third-party software licenses upon which any of these systems is based, could interrupt our operations or materially impact our ability to evaluate and write new business.
-As our information technology and telecommunications systems interface with and depend on third-party systems, we could experience service denials if demand for such services exceeds capacity or such third-party systems fail or experience interruptions.
-If sustained or repeated, a system failure or service denial could result in a deterioration of our ability to write and process new and renewal business and provide customer service or compromise our ability to pay claims in a timely manner.
-Any interruption in our ability to write and process new and renewal business, service our customers or pay claims promptly could result in a material adverse effect on our business.
+The failure of any of our systems, including due to a natural catastrophe, or the termination of any third-party soft ware licenses upon which any of these systems is based, could interrupt our operations or materially impact our ability to evaluate and write new business.
+As our information technology and telecommunications system failure or service denial could result in a deterioration of our ability to write and process new and renewal business and provide customer service denial could result in a deterioration of our ability to pay claims in a timely manner.
+Any interruption in rub ability to write and process new and renewal business, service our customers or pay claims promptly could result in a material adverse effect on our business.